aelsabbahy/miniswarm/README.md

 # FAQ
 ## Can this be used to manage a remote swarm?
-Probably yes.. but I haven't tested it.
+The tool was written with local swarm cluster in mind.
+That said, it can probably be used to manage a remote swarm clusters, but that hasn't been tested.
 Take a look at MS_CREATE variable at the top of the script.
-Feel free to submit a pull-request cleaning up the logic.
+Feel free to submit a pull-request to improve this or add more support.

 ## How do I disable the color output?